 24. Or You Could Be Sandwiched Between Both Generations

-25. You’ll Have to Talk to Your Kids About Your End-of-Life Care Decisions
+25. You’ll Have To Talk To Your Kids About Your End-of-Life Care Decisions

 No one wants to think about their own mortality, but according to information available from the National Institute on Aging, it’s best to discuss end-of-life care preferences long before illness strikes.

-Individuals should consider when they want to use life-prolonging measures; where they want to receive care; and what they want to happen if they’re physically unable to care for themselves.
+Individuals should consider when they want to use life-prolonging measures, where they want to receive care and what they want to happen if they’re physically unable to care for themselves.
 An ugly truth about retirement is that these are the years when those decisions need to be made, and it’s best to talk to your loved ones — and your doctors — about your wishes.

-26. You’ll Need to Discuss Your Wealth Transfer Plans
+26. You’ll Need To Discuss Your Wealth Transfer Plans

 Even for people with a modest inheritance to pass down, it’s often difficult to initiate the money conversation, especially when you’re not sure how your future heirs will react to the news of an impending windfall.
 Some children feel guilt at the thought of an unearned financial boon and squander the funds.
 Others can misinterpret your intentions.
-“Did Dad love my sister more than me?” is an oft-uttered phrase among children of the deceased.
+“Did Dad love my sister more than me?” can be an oft-uttered phrase among children of the deceased.

 To avoid misinterpretation, have a sit-down conversation with your future heirs so they understand the rationale behind your decisions and can start preparing emotionally.

-27. You’ll Need to Address Your Burial Plan
+27. You’ll Need To Address Your Burial Plan